GW190814

 GW 190814 was a gravitational wave (GW) signal observed by the LIGO and Virgo detectors on 14 August 2019 at 21:10:39 UTC, and having a signal-to-noise ratio of 25 in the three-detector network.
-The signal was associated with the astronomical superevent S190814bv, located 790 million light years away, in location area 18.5 deg2 towards Cetus or Sculptor.
+The signal was associated with the astronomical super event S190814bv, located 790 million light years away, in location area 18.5 deg2 towards Cetus or Sculptor.
 No optical counterpart was discovered despite an extensive search of the probability region.